- Canary Islands

 At the moment this place is probably the most famous building in La Gomera and you will find lots of photographs on social media.

-Mirador de Abrante is situated in the north of La Gomera and it's actually platform with tall glass walls, suspended in the air - not for the faint of heart.
+Mirador de Abrante is situated in the north of La Gomera and it's actually a platform with tall glass walls, suspended in the air - not for the faint of heart.
 The views are as spectacular as the construction, which is why it soon became super popular among visitors.

 A place that will conquer you with its unique colors and vegetation, Hermigua's most well-known points of interest are the El Cedro Forest, the Majona Rural Park, La Caleta Beach, as well as Garajonay Park, which covers part of the municipality.
-This place invites to exploration on foot and it's a paradise for nature lovers and photographers as well.
+This place is a hiker's paradise for exploration on foot and it's a paradise for nature lovers and photographers as well.